HaoyuanYang-2023/ImagineFSL/README.md

 <h3> Synthesize Images </h3>

 We use Stable Diffusion 3 Medium accelerated by TensorRT to synthesize images.
-Refer to the [NVIDIA provided example](https://github.com/NVIDIA/TensorRT/tree/release/10.8/demo/Diffusion) for details.
+Refer to the [`provided example by NVIDIA`](https://github.com/NVIDIA/TensorRT/tree/release/10.8/demo/Diffusion) for details.

 ----
 ### 2. Pretraining